Folds/english/README.md

-The goals of this project are to:
-* develop a general purpose open-source English programming language, and
-* to identify and/or implement easy-to-use tools for developing applications in said English programming language.
+The goal of this project is to identify and/or implement easy-to-use tools for developing applications in the Plain English programming language.

-Currently, the high-level features of both the language and the development environment need to be worked out.
+Currently, the high-level features of both the project and the development environment need to be worked out.
+The current compiler uses files (with no file extension) in a single folder as its source code, and produces 32-bit x86 assembly Portable Executable files.
+The compiled programs use 8-bit ASCII, and run on Windows systems (such as Microsoft Windows XP through Windows 10, and WINE).

-Issues include:
+Future issues include:
 * Choosing an open-source license.
-* Choosing a name for the language.
+* Deciding how to organize source code files and/or folders.
 * Choosing whether to compile or interpret the source code.
 * Choosing what language to emit
   (such as C, CLR, Java byte code, x86 assembly, or something else).
-* Language syntax (such as keywords, namespaces, et cetera).
-* Deciding how to organize source code files and/or folders.

-It is practical to develop in English.
-The Osmosian Order (www.osmosian.com) has developed an iconoclastic IDE in a similar language called Plain English.
-With the permission of the Osmosian Order, this project hopes to develop an English programming language with similar syntax to Plain English.

-This project will be different from the Osmosian project in that:
-* The language syntax might be subtly different.
-* The language will be designed to scale both down to small projects and up to large projects.
-* The development environment will be designed to be tool(s) in a developer's toolbox, not a self-contained minimalist IDE.
-* Use of automated tests and git will be encouraged.

-Until this project has a compiler or interpreter of its own, all sample code will be written using a syntax compatible with Plain English.
+This project is a "fork" that started with version 3040 of the Osmosian Order's IDE and compiler.
+The Osmosian Order considers this project's IDE to be "contrary to Osmosian principles," and does not want their name associated with it.

+This project (and the project's documentation) only use the word Osmosian where it is necessary to indicate which portions of the concept and code remain under the Osmosian Order's copyright.
+This project uses the term "Plain English" to indicate that this project's language syntax is fully compatible with the language syntax of the Osmosian Order's official releases.